webtoast/patternlab-parcel/readme.md

 A syntax error in a sass partial will cause parcel to stop processing.
 The only way to resolve is to stop the process and `npm start` again.

+Git GUIs may require configuration updates so that git hooks work.